CodeByDavid24/TheKopiCoders/HBL01.md

 - We chose to use a Private Limited Company structure as we felt it is suited best for our company.

 - Reasons:
-- Limited Liability: Founders’ personal assets are protected from business liabilities.
+- Limited Liability: Founders' personal assets are protected from business liabilities.
 - Scalability: Easier to raise funds from investors or issue shares in the future.
 - Credibility: Seen as more professional and reliable compared to sole proprietorships or partnerships.

 **Roles & Responsibilities:**

-- Chief Executive Officer (CEO) – [David]
+- Chief Executive Officer (CEO) - [David]
 - Responsibilities:
 - Overall company vision, strategy, and direction.
 - Lead business development and growth strategies.